fallingmeteorite/python_inclusion/README.md

 # python_inclusion

+Used to block the modification and installation of some packages

 Replace the original python.exe with original_python.exe

 Add Inclusion_rules_package.txt file with the libraries you want to filter in it, one by one